-- (d) Reporting Periods.
-Each annual financial disclosure filed by an individual, shall disclose information relating to the prior calendar year. - (e) City Secretary.
-The City Secretary shall: - prior to January 15 of each year, notify the Mayor and members of the City Council and employees specified in Subsection (a) of their obligation to file financial disclosure reports and those forms to be completed; - (2) provide guidance and assistance on the reporting requirements for persons required to file financial disclosure reports and develop common standards, rules, and procedures for compliance with Part F: - (3) review reports for completeness and timeliness; - (4) upon determining that the Mayor, a member of City Council, a candidate for City Council, or the City Manager has failed to timely file a financial disclosure report, or has filed incomplete or unresponsive information, notify the individual that failure to file or correct the filing with fifteen (15) days after the original deadline.
-If the person in question fails to file a completed report within fifteen (15) days of the original deadline, a report of non-compliance shall be forwarded to each member of the City Council.
+- (d) Reporting periods.
+Each annual financial disclosure filed by an individual, shall disclose information relating to the prior calendar year. - (e) City secretary.
+The city secretary shall: - (1) Prior to January 15 of each year, notify the mayor and members of the city council and employees specified in subsection (a) of their obligation to file financial disclosure reports and those forms to be completed; - (2) Provide guidance and assistance on the reporting requirements for persons required to file financial disclosure reports and develop common standards, rules, and procedures for compliance with subdivision VI: - (3) Review reports for completeness and timeliness; - (4) Upon determining that the mayor, a member of city council, a candidate for city council, or the city manager has failed to timely file a financial disclosure report, or has filed incomplete or unresponsive information, notify the individual that failure to file or correct the filing with 15 days after the original deadline.
+If the person in question fails to file a completed report within 15 days of the original deadline, a report of non-compliance shall be forwarded to each member of the city council.